wiire-a/pixiewps/README.md

 - The data in input can be formatted with one of the following byte separators: '`:`', '`-`', '` `', or without
 - The most useful tags like `WPS pin` and `WPA-PSK` are denoted with `[+]` or `[-]` in case of failure
 - Pixiewps returns `0` on a successful attempt
+- An option that has been _deprecated_ means that it shouldn't be used anymore and may get removed on a later release

 # Contributing
 Since the very first release pixiewps has improved a lot, but it's hard to keep track of every device on the market.
 We have decided to add an automatic message suggesting that we are interested in the parameters of the device tested by the user.